 We utilize Cynosure’s Elite Laser System, which is safe and effective for all skin types.
 No more shaving or waxing as you enjoy an 80% or greater permanent hair reduction at the treated areas, leaving you with smooth skin and extra time to do more of what you love.
-And if laser hair removal isn’t the most effective hair removal treatment for you, we have experienced staff offering electrolysis as well.
 Schedule your free consultation with our staff today to learn more about which treatment will give you your best results.
 We’re proud to be the Triad’s full-service hair removal experts!
 Tell me more about:

 We are thrilled to be able to offer two options for hair removal.
 Through consultation, we can help determine which one is right for you.